sporestudio/sprshell/README.md

-# SRPSHELL
+# SPRSHELL
 A simply shell made in pure C.

 ## Basic lifetime of a shell
 Let's look at a shell from the top down.
-A shell does tree main things in its lifetime.
+A shell does three main things in its lifetime.

 - **Iniatialize:** In this step, a typical shell would read and execute its configuration files.
 These changes aspects of the shell's behavior.
 - **Interpret:** Next, the shell reads commands from stdin (which could be interactive, or a file) and executes them.